Abigail Ratchford Leaves Little To The Imagination In New Instagram Photo: ‘Quarantine And Chill’

-Abigail Ratchford tantalized fans in her latest Instagram upload, showcasing all of her curves in sheer, barely there lingerie as she writhed around in a bed.
+Abigail Ratchford tantalized fans in her latest Instagram upload, showcasing all of her curves in sheer, barely-there lingerie as she writhed around in a bed.

 In the photo, the brunette bombshell laid down in a bed, letting her long legs stretch out in front of her.
-She held her arms over her head, one hand clutching a pillow and the other leaning back behind her.
+She held her arms over her head, with one hand clutching a pillow and the other leaning back behind her.
 She arched her back in the sexy image, which only served to emphasize her ample bust and curvaceous derriere.

 The matching bra-and-panty set was a periwinkle blue that was completely see-through.
 Though the top featured straps, it was cut so low that she almost spilled out of it.
 The bra sported a lace overlay that covered part of Abigail’s décolletage, though much of her buxom bust was not contained by the garment.
-A scalloped, lacy fabric was attached underneath the cups, as well.
+A scalloped, lacy fabric was attached underneath the cups as well.

 Abigail’s taut and toned midriff was completely exposed.